Gene Hackman is an acting legend—but his time in Hollywood was full of scandal, feuds, and bitter drama, right up until his tragic end.

 5. He Demeaned Himself

 With nowhere left to turn, Hackman remembered all those times with his mother in the cinema, and decided to head to New York and try to make it as an actor.
-Surprising probably no one, he had a horrible time of it, and had to make ends meet in a series of demeaning jobs.
+Only he had a horrible time of it, and had to make ends meet in a series of demeaning jobs.
 His personal low was when he worked in the Chrysler Building on the nightshift polishing executives’ leather armchairs.

 You might think this was his rock bottom—but no. That was just around the corner.